 Crisis Intervention Team (CIT) Mental Health Awareness & De-escalation Training for Police/Fire/EMS

-NAMI New Hampshire is presenting Crisis Intervention Team (CIT) Training to law enforcement and first responders in NH as part of a 3-year grant from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+NAMI New Hampshire is presenting the Crisis Intervention Team (CIT) Program to law enforcement and first responders in NH as part of a 3-year grant from the Substance Abuse and Mental Health Services Administration (SAMHSA).

 The 40-hour CIT program originated in 1988 in Memphis, TN after an officer-involved shooting of an individual with mental illness.
 CIT highlights best practices, improves community partnerships, and helps communities develop processes to serve people affected by mental illness with respect and dignity.